-Under the supervision of the Curator of the History of Medicine (HoM) Collections, this position will provide support for public services and collection development activities of the History of Medicine.
+Working closely with the History of Medicine Collections, this position will provide support for public services and collection development activities of the History of Medicine.

 - Provides reference services for HoM users, including those who visit in person and those inquiring remotely.

-- Assists with library instruction, including meeting with instructors, selecting materials, teaching classes, and participating in instructional assessment.
+- Assists with library instruction, including virtual instruction, such as meeting with instructors, selecting materials, teaching classes, and participating in instructional assessment.

-- Assists with public programming and other outreach activities such as website development and maintenance, newsletter production, and exhibitions.
+- Assists with public programming and other outreach activities such as website development and maintenance, newsletter production, social media, and exhibitions.

 - Assists with collection development activities such as catalog searching and collections intake.